K0zou/pennylane-invoice/README.md

 You'll find the `InvoicesList` component already started in the `components` folder.

 If you prefer to use JavaScript without typing, you can execute the command `yarn eject_ts`

+### Comments
+I added invoice total calculation (subtotal, VAT, and total).
+It helps users see the actual financial summary before submitting the invoice, which is essential in a real-world invoicing tool.